SylviaOne/Repo-hub/README.md

-## A magician was driving down the street and then he turned into a driveway.
+## Why didn’t the skeleton cross the road?
+Because he had no guts.